University of New York in Prague students engaging in a literature class discussion

-Study English Language Literature in the Heart of Europe
+Study English Language Literature at an American University in the Heart of Europe

 Core Courses (Lower-Level)